boralyl/threegodsbrewing/_posts/2024-02-19-built-for-speed-side-by-side-3.md

 - Dropped the pale wheat that I had added in V2 and went back to the malt bill of V1.
 - Changed mash rest temperature from 152F -> 149F.
 - In addition to Mosaic and Simcoe, I also added Columbus and Strata.
 I also adjusted the hop additions to spread out each hop evenly in the boil and dry hop.
-- I used the Hoppy water profile in brewfather which resulted in the additions of some slats to my tap water.
+- I used the Hoppy water profile in brewfather which resulted in the additions of some salts to my tap water.

 Since my previous batch I've made 2 equipment upgrades that may have had some impact on the finished product.